NL-Cristi/LogCatcher/README.md

  #
 The tool will help you gather the right data at the right time.
-The tool collects logs that Microsoft Support Engineers use in order to diagnose IIS issues.
+The tool collects logs that Microsoft Support Engineers use in order to diagnose __IIS__ issues.

-This tool is developed by members of the IIS Support Team within Microsoft so it is ready to collect logs for issues we regularly encounter.
+This tool is developed by members of the <a class="github-button" href="https://github.com/crnegule/LogCatcher/blob/master/README.md#authorsGitHub">members of the __IIS Support Team__</a>  so it is ready to collect logs for issues we regularly encounter.

 We would send this tool to you, generally as part of a support case, and gather data to help you diagnose your issue.

 You can also download the tool on your own from our GitHub page if you want to try to diagnose the issue by yourself.

-Our main focus is around reducing troubleshooting time and improving response times for our technical support customers.
+Our main focus is around reducing troubleshooting time and improving response times for our customers.

 #